BetterThanTomorrow/calva/README.md

 ## Clojure Warrior included

 This extension bundles [@tonsky](https://tonsky.me)'s [Clojure Warrior](https://marketplace.visualstudio.com/items?itemName=tonsky.clojure-warrior).
 Bringing you, amongst other things, rainbow parens and sane bracket matching.
-This allows Calva to diable VS Code's built in (not so sane) bracket matching.
+This allows Calva to disable VS Code's built in (not so sane) bracket matching.

 ## Where is Calva heading?